 /resflash/set_root_pass.sh- Update root password and save necessary password db files to /cfg.

-/resflash/BUILD- Documents the version and build command used to create the image.
+/resflash/BUILD- Documents the version, build command, and build date used to create the image.
 Useful for keeping filesystem sizes consistent.

 Resflash is not a supported OpenBSD configuration.
 Please do not email misc@ asking for help.
 If you have a question or a bug to report, please post to the mailing list, submit an issue on GitLab, or email me directly.